How to Fix the 'zsh compinit: insecure directories' Error on macOS

 compaudit | xargs chmod g-w

-• compaudit identifies the insecure directories.
+• compaudit lists the insecure directories.

 • xargs passes each directory to chmod g-w.